ivanwilliammd/batchgenerators/Readme.md

+Cloned from https://github.com/MIC-DKFZ/batchgenerators.
+All credits belong to original repos

 # batchgenerators by MIC@DKFZ
 batchgenerators is a python package that we developed at the Division of Medical Image Computing at the German Cancer Research Center (DKFZ) to suit all our deep learning data augmentation needs.